nforman91/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions uses server memory to store user data.
+Sessions use cookies to transmit information between the client and the server.

+JSON web tokens are stored on the client-side.
+JSON web tokens include three parts: header, payload, and signature.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+bcryptjs allows us to hash passwords, which is a method of one-way data encryption.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests evaluate individual functions or small units of code.

+Integration tests verify single component behaviors.

+End-to-end tests simulate user flow through the entire site.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD makes us write the minimum amount of code necessary to pass tests.